The “Discovery” of CBD

 The story of Care By Design started with a seed… of an idea.
 CBD has a long history as a folk remedy going back thousands of years.
 (Queen Victoria reportedly used cannabis with CBD for menstrual cramps in the 19th century!)

 But by the early part of this century, many had forgotten about cannabis’ history as a wellness supplement.
 Under pressure from a government that used the plant as fodder in a war against the people, medical marijuana had retreated to the shadows.
 Modern folks started to think that cannabis was all about the high.

-But some scientists - like Dr. Raphael Mechoulum and Dr. Ethan Russo - were paying attention, as were some journalists like O'Shaughnessy's Fred Gardner.
+But some scientists—like Dr. Raphael Mechoulum and Dr. Ethan Russo—were paying attention, as were some journalists and activists.
 They and others dedicated themselves to scrutinizing the science of CBD and restoring cannabis to its rightful place in the American pharmacopeia of herbal remedies.

 So, early activists worked with labs to identify high CBD strains, secure clones, and travel the state trying to persuade farmers to risk federal prosecution and allocate valuable land to grow a plant with little market value.
 Care By Design’s founders embraced the opportunity enthusiastically.
 Our team was among the first in the country to double-down on the “medical” in “medical marijuana” and cultivate CBD on a large scale.